Reeves calls for unity and support from Labour MPs ahead of Budget

 She insisted it was a Labour Budget, a progressive Budget and that she was proud of it.

-The Budget will focus on three priorities, she also told MPs: “Cutting the cost of living, cutting NHS waiting lists and cutting the cost of debt.”
+The Budget will focus on three priorities, the Chancellor also told MPs: “Cutting the cost of living, cutting NHS waiting lists and cutting the cost of debt.”